-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2020 a) Basis of preparation (continued)
+a) Basis of preparation (continued)

-Definition of IAS 1 material (Amendments to IAS 1 and IAS 8) The amendments make the definition of material in IAS 1 easier to understand and are not intended to alter the underlying concept of materiality in IFRS Standards.
+Basis of prepar ation (continued) Definition of material (Amendments to IAS 1 and IAS 8) IAS 1 The amendments make the definition of material in IAS 1 easier to understand and are not intended to alter the underlying concept of materiality in IFRS Standards.
 The concept of 'obscuring' material information with immaterial information has been included as part of the new definition.
 The threshold for materiality influencing users has been changed from 'could influence' to 'could reasonably be expected to influence'.
 IAS 8 The definition of material in IAS 8 has been replaced by a reference to the definition of material in IAS 1.
 In addition, the IASB amended other Standards and the Conceptual Framework that contain a definition of 'material' or refer to the term 'material' to ensure consistency.
-Interest Rate Benchmark Reform (Amendments to IFRS 9, IAS 39 and IFRS These amendments modify specific hedge accounting requirements to allow hedge accounting to continue for affected hedges during the period of uncertainty before the hedged items or hedging instruments affected by the current interest rate benchmarks are amended as a result of the ongoing interest rate benchmark reforms.
-7) The amendments also introduce new disclosure requirements to IFRS 7 for hedging relationships that are subject to the exceptions introduced by the amendments to IFRS 9.
-Conceptual Framework Amendments The Company has adopted the amendments included in Amendments to References to the Conceptual Framework in IFRS Standards for the first time in the current year. to References to the Conceptual Framework in These amendments include consequential amendments to affected Standards so that they refer to the new Framework.
-IFRS Standards The Standards which are amended are IFRS 2, IFRS 3, IFRS 6, IFRS 14, IAS 1, IAS 8, IAS 34, IAS 37, IAS 38, IFRIC 12, IFRIC 19, IFRIC 20, IFRIC 22, and SIC-32.
+Interest Rate Benchmark Reform (Amendments to IFRS 9, IAS 39 and IFRS 7) These amendments modify specific hedge accounting requirements to allow hedge accounting to continue for affected hedges during the period of uncertainty before the hedged items or hedging instruments affected by the current interest rate benchmarks are amended as a result of the ongoing interest rate benchmark reforms. ,, The amendments also introduce new disclosure requirements to IFRS 7 for hedging relationships that are subject to the exceptions introduced by the amendments to IFRS 9.
+Conceptual Framework Amendments to References The Company has adopted the amendments included in Amendments to References to the Conceptual Framework in IFRS Standards for the first time in the current year. to the Conceptual Framework in IFRS These amendments include consequential amendments to affected Standards so that they refer to the new Framework.
+The Standards which are accorded as 1500 c.
+Standards The Standards which are amended are IFRS 2, IFRS 3, IFRS 6, IFRS 14, IAS 1, IAS 8, IAS 34, IAS 37, IAS 38, IFRIC 12, IFRIC 19, IFRIC 20, IFRIC 22, and SIC-32.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2020 a) Basis of preparation (continued)
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2022 a) Basis of preparation (continued)